 Spring is a great time of year to visit Paignton Zoo – but not because of the animals.

-Curator of Plants and Gardens Alex Brotherton and Head Gardener Catherine Mortimer might be a little biased, but they happen to think the charity zoo is all about the flora.
+Head Gardener Catherine Mortimer might be a little biased, but they happen to think the charity zoo is all about the flora.

 Catherine is keen for guests to take a tour of what’s out now – and it starts before you even get into the grounds: “As you come from the car park down the zigzag path you’re greeted by Magnolia stellata, the star magnolia, with its feathery white flowers.
 The paths are edged with lesser celandine, dog violets and snakes head fritillaries.